aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PS to XAML on Android via Java" h2="Transform PS to XAML within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Integrating PS to XAML conversion feature inside Android applications can be beneficial for developers.
+It can help them to create interactive and engaging user experiences.
+XAML is a declarative XML-based language developed by Microsoft that is used for initializing structured values and objects.
+It is used to create user interfaces in Windows Presentation Foundation (WPF), Windows Store apps, and Silverlight.
+XAML can also be used to create rich user interfaces for web applications.

+<h2>How Aspose.Total helps for ps to xaml conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to create, manipulate, and convert various file formats.
+It includes APIs for PDF, Slides, and Words.
+By using Aspose.Total for Android via Java, developers can easily integrate PS to XAML conversion feature inside their Android applications.

-You can integrate PS to XAML conversion feature inside your Android applications by using two simple steps.
-In the first step you can export PS to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to XAML.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In order to convert PS to XAML, developers can use two APIs from Aspose.Total for Android via Java.
+The first API is Aspose.PDF for Android via Java.
+It can be used to export PS to PPTX.
+After that, Aspose.Slides for Android via Java can be used to convert PPTX to XAML.
+Both APIs come under Aspose.Total for Android via Java package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}